-Prostate Health: Dietary & Lifestyle Tips to Prevent Issues & Heal
+Prostate Health: Dietary & Lifestyle Tips to Avoid Prostate Problems

-It's pretty much recommended that all middle-aged men regularly go in for prostate checkups, regardless of any symptoms they may be experiencing.
+It is generally recommended that men over the age of 40 go in for a prostate checkups these days, regardless of any symptoms they may be experiencing.

 What is the prostate?

 The prostate is a walnut-sized gland at the base of the bladder that encircles the urethra.
 The prostatic fluid, which makes up the bulk of the male ejaculate and nourishes and transports the sperm is produced by the prostate.

 The top geographical regions of the world for prostate diagnosis are, North America, Australia, New Zealand and Europe.

 Although there are many genuine cases of prostate cancer, one of the big problems these days is that millions of men go in for PSA tests, without any symptoms at all.

 PSA refers to a Prostate Specific Antigen test, which is a substance produced by the prostate gland.
 And it's this test, that in many cases leads to a false diagnosis, often causing invasive and unnecessary procedures that could be avoided.

 Most Doctors will recommend a biopsy on a PSA level that is 4 or above.